ZhangYichi1994/hugo-academic/content/post/MemoryUVic/index.md

 It is boring in Canada, and it is difficult to find a good tasting drink.
 Starbucks seems like the only choice.
 (I think Tim Hortons is too sweet to swallow.)
 This is the Starbucks store in Uvic bookstore.
 It is a place I may visit everyday, because I wanted to find something with flavour to eat or drink.
 Starbucks in North America is a very cheap brand, so much different to China.
 You can just cost 5-7 Canada dollars to buy a very very huge cup of coffee or other drinks.
 5-7 Canada dollars means that less than 3 tins of Coca Cola.
 Really cheap!!!
 They (Starbucks) have fooled us for so long, but I truly would not choose Starbucks in China because I have so many other good taste drink choices.
 The poster is an interesting one I saw in Starbucks.

-![Canada Geese](./canadaGeese.jpg "Canada Geese") Canda Geese a very expensive brand of down jacket.
+![Canada Geese](./canadaGeese.jpg "Canada Geese") Canda Goose is a very expensive brand of down jacket.
 Nearly 1000 Canada dollars for one?
 Maybe.
 I can't buy one after all.
 But, I can let you see what Canada Geese look like.

 ![Vacation in Banff](./Glacier.jpg "Vacation in Banff") In summer vacation, my friends and I went to the national park, Banff.
 The nature scene is beautiful.
 It is in june, but still cold there.
 The Columbia Glacier go back 5 meters a day, and it will disappear in 90 years (maybe, I forgot).
 The driver also our tour guide told us:“ It is none of my shit!”.